 A number of library e-resource platforms have begun to incorporate AI-based tools.

 CatSearch now includes an AI-powered Search Assistant.
 It’s designed to help users explore academic content by asking natural language questions.
-The Assistant searches MSU Library resources and identifies the five most relevant sources based on abstracts and descriptions.
+The Assistant searches MSU Library resources and identifies the five potentially relevant sources based on abstracts and descriptions.
 It provides answers with in-line citations and allows further exploration of additional resources within CatSearch.

 This link opens in a new wiJSTOR now includes "Experimental" semantic search results, and an AI research tool, details here.
 Users who are signed into a personal account and have authenticated through their subscribing institution should see a pop-up that asks if they would like to sign up to try the tool.
 If you do not see this pop-up and believe you should, please email support@jstor.org.